clemsonciti/genomics-workshop/_episodes/02-running-programs.md

 In this case, users that are not part of the `cuuser` group may not read or write to the file at all.

+We see that we have execute `x` permission on the `wordfreq` program.
 To run an executable, you can usually just type in the path to it: